lhf12278/SKMCL/README.md

 python test.py
 ```

-- If you have any questions in use, please contact me. [xukaixiong@stu.kust.edu.cn](xukaixiong@stu.kust.edu.cn) .

 - Reference
 ```
 [1]Ye M, Shen J, Lin G, et al. Deep learning for person re-identification: A survey and outlook[J].
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 2021.